Pacific Trading Cards, Inc.

 Pacific Trading Cards, Inc. was an American trading card company founded in 1980 by Mike Cramer and known for its brightly colored, die cut cards.
-The company invented the nine-card plastic sheets collectors use to store trading cards.
+The company introduced to collectors the nine-card plastic sheets collectors use to store trading cards.
 The company also produced memorabilia such as bobbleheads and the Ken Griffey Jr. chocolate bar.

 Company history

 Early years

 Mike Cramer, the founder of Pacific Trading Cards, began collecting baseball cards at nine years old.
 His first card was a Babe Ruth card from a nickel pack of Fleer 1960 All-Time Greats cards.
 He began selling soda bottles and mowing lawns so that he could buy more cards, collecting over 11,000 cards by the time he was eleven years old.
 By the time he was fifteen, Cramer had collected more than 500,000 cards.
 He ran ads, buying and selling cards from his family home in Arizona.
 Beginning in 1969, Cramer spent ten seasons Alaskan king crab fishing, earning and saving money which he later used to purchase his first home and found Pacific Trading Cards.
 He married his wife, Cheryl, in 1973 in Dutch Harbor, Alaska, and she began helping him with his trading cards business, even helping him move boxes trading cards onto his boat on their wedding night.
 In 1977, Cramer entered into a deal with Topps and purchased all of their closeout cases of cards.
 Cramer stored truckloads of trading cards in a storage unit.
 Cramer began running a mail-order catalog from his home in Edmonds, Washington, and began buying and selling cards full-time.